View training results with MLflow runs

 tags.`my custom tag` = "my value"

-You can also filter runs based on their state (Active or Deleted) and based on whether a model version is associated with the run.
-To do this, make your selections from the State and Time Created drop-down menus respectively.
+You can also filter runs based on their state (Active or Deleted), when the run was created, and what datasets were used.
+To do this, make your selections from the Time created, State, or Datasets drop-down menus respectively.

 Download runs